microsoft/DeepSpeedExamples/inference/huggingface/zero_inference/README.md

 ZeRO-Inference enables inference computation of massive models (with hundreds of billions of parameters) on as few as a single GPU by leveraging multi-level hierarchical memory (e.g., GPU, CPU, and NVMe).
 It delivers efficient computation for `throughput-oriented` inference scenarios despite the latency of fetching model weights from CPU memory or NVMe over PCIe interconnect.
 We [previewed](https://github.com/microsoft/DeepSpeed/pull/1514) this AI democratization technology in late 2021, and followed up in 2022 with a [paper](https://arxiv.org/abs/2207.00032) and [blog](https://www.deepspeed.ai/2022/09/09/zero-inference.html) describing the first full-feature release in [DeepSpeed versions >= 0..6.6](https://github.com/microsoft/DeepSpeed/tree/v0.6.6).
 We have been continuously pushing out usability and performance updates ever since, and are pleased to announce a major refresh of this popular DeepSpeed feature.
 This new release leverages two memory optimizations (weight quantization and KV cache offloading) to deliver up to 20X speedup in inference throughput, and is available in [DeepSpeed versions >= 0.10.2]().

 This repo is used to showcase ZeRO-Inference's capability of serving economic cases for large generative models.
 For these models, the major memory consumption originates from model weights and KV cache, limiting the maximum batch size (thus throughput) that can be used in inference.
 ZeRO-Inference now supports 4-bit quantization of model weights, leading to approximately $4\times$ reduction on its memory usage.
 This is a generic feature and is model agnostic (requiring no model change).
 The highly efficient quantization/dequantization kernels have been integrated into the DeepSpeed framework.
-Additionally, KV cache, as the other limiting factor of improving system throughput, can be offloaded to CPU for computation (e.g.,cpu-cache-compute).
-Using publically available OPT and BLOOM models as examples, we demonstrate how KV cache CPU offloading can be easily enabled for all Hugging Face models through our recipe.
-Refer to [models](models) for details.
+Additionally, KV cache, as the other limiting factor of improving system throughput, can be offloaded to consume CPU memory and computation.
+We demonstrate the ease of enabling our KV cache offloading to arbitrary models by releasing the modifications for three popular and publicly available HuggingFace models (BLOOM, LLAMA2, and OPT).
+Refer to [`model-support.md`](model-support.md) for more details.

 With these two added techniques, we show the significant throughput and batch size improvements of this new ZeRO-Inference release over the previous one.
 We further show that ZeRO-Inference achieves comparable token generation throughput to the SOTA throughput-oriented inference frameworks.
-Unlike [FlexGen](https://github.com/FMInference/FlexGen) which requires from-scratch model implementation with their APIs, ZeRO-Inference requires `NO` code change for `4-bit` weight quantization and offloading (integrated to DeepSpeed inference framework), and only minor changes to the model code for KV cache offloading.
+Unlike [FlexGen](https://github.com/FMInference/FlexGen) which requires from-scratch model implementation with their APIs, ZeRO-Inference requires `NO` code change for `4-bit` quantization and offloading of model weights (integrated to DeepSpeed inference framework), and only minor changes to the model code for KV cache offloading.

 We plan to release more performance improvements to ZeRO-Inference, such as partial offloading, KV cache quantization, and etc, in the near future.
 Please check the [Working-In-Progress](#working-in-progress) list and stay tuned.

 ## Install

 The Python dependencies are captured in `requirements.txt`.
-Note that to enable KV cache offloading, use our [fork of transformers](https://github.com/cli99/transformers/tree/kvcache-offload-cpu), you can install it by `pip install git+https://github.com/cli99/transformers@kvcache-offload-cpu` or running
+Note that to enable KV cache offloading, use our [fork of transformers](https://github.com/tjruwase/transformers/tree/kvcache-offload-cpu), you can install it by `pip install git+https://github.com/tjruwase/transformers@kvcache-offload-cpu` or running

 ```sh
 pip install -r requirements.txt